ug3p141/ug3p141.github.io/_posts/2023-03-30-Assessing-The-Impact-Of-LLMs.md

 ![Created using Midjourney](/assets/human_robot_look_at_each_other.png)

 ## Introduction
-Since the launch of ChatGPT large language models have taken the world by storm and each enterprise is reevaluating its AI strategy and wondering what LLMs generally and commercial models like ChatGPT and Bard especially will mean for their business.
+Since the launch of ChatGPT large language models (LLMs) have taken the world by storm and each enterprise is reevaluating its AI strategy and wondering what LLMs generally and commercial models like ChatGPT and Bard especially will mean for their business.
 In this piece we're trying to look beyond the current hype surrounding the latest models and look into the midterm and longterm future of NLP techniques and related areas to give some orientation or more humbly